RafidAziz/Selenium-on-Amazon/README.md

 ## Current Task
 - Verify 'Buy Now' function
-  - Stopped at gherkins steps in feature file
+  - Stopped at step definition for logging in user